9.3 Positive and Neutral Messages

 Hello Melissa Reyna,

 Prior to your start date, September 20, 20XX, please come by our store to complete your application acceptance and the company profile.
-If you miss the deadline and fail to call, we will have to terminate your application.
+(If you miss the deadline and fail to call, we will have to terminate your application.)
 Once you enter the Team Resource Center, you can speak with a member of our HR team.
 They will direct you from there.
 Do not forget to bring your official documents and two forms of identification with you.
 This includes your social insurance card, two valid forms of ID, and birth certificate.
-Also, just a friendly reminder to keep masks on at all times when in the building.
-If you forget one, we would be happy to provide you with one at the door.

-I would like to congratulate you again on our acceptance of your application, and we would like to welcome you to our Target Toronto.
-If you have any questions or concerns, please feel free to call the store to speak with our HR team member at (111) 234-2345, or do not hesitate to personally contact me at (111)123-12345.
+I would like to congratulate you again on joining Walmart Inc. If you have any questions or concerns, please feel free to call the store to speak with our HR team member at (111) 234-2345, or do not hesitate to personally contact me at (111)123-12345.

 Best regards,